 Available with Data Interoperability license.

-Publishing Data Interoperability tools with ArcGIS Server requires the Data Interoperability extension for ArcGIS Server to be installed on the same machine and authorized with a valid license.
+Publishing Data Interoperability tools with ArcGIS for Server requires the Data Interoperability extension for ArcGIS for Server to be installed on the same machine and authorized with a valid license.

 Publishing map services

 Publishing map documents containing interoperability formats and connections follows the same pattern as other map services.

 When you publish a map document containing Interoperability formats, store file-based data where the GIS server can access it.

 - Use the operating system tools to share the folder and grant access to anyone using the service.

 - For improved performance, stored the data on the machine executing the service and use local paths.